 The Australian Government has two visa schemes available for Fijians to work in Australia.

-The Pacific Labour Scheme (PLS) enables citizens of Fiji to take up low-skilled and semi-skilled work in rural and regional Australia for one to three years.
+The Pacific Labour Scheme (PLS) enables citizens of Fiji to take up low-skilled and semi-skilled work in rural and regional Australia for one to 3 years.

 To register for the Seasonal Worker Programme (SWP), a Fijian applicant must: